 For the Pumpkin Bars:

-- Using a large mixing bowl and hand mixer or a stand mixer, beat the eggs, sugar, oil and pumpkin on medium speed for 2 minutes.
+- Using a large mixing bowl and hand mixer or a stand mixer, beat the eggs, sugar, oil, pumpkin and vanilla on medium speed for 2 minutes.
 Scrape down the sides of the bowl and mix an additional 30 seconds.
 See photos above for texture.

 - In a medium sized mixing bowl combine the flour, baking, powder, cinnamon, salt and baking soda with a whisk.